mitranim/atril/notes.md

 * Safeguard access to globals.
 * May or may not allow to avoid reinterpreting the expression on each call.
 * Property accessors can be compiled into faster functions than other expressions.

+Considering to no longer autocompile expressions.
+Currently the only place where they're used as expressions in the `bind.*` attribute, and the only place where they're used as statements is the `on.` attribute. `twoway.` and some other attributes actually reparse them as property accessors.